Speech: Group Supervision and the IAIS Common Framework for the Supervision of Internationally Active Insurance Groups (ComFrame)

 The contagion effects experienced by U.S. insurers in the AIG holding company system’s near collapse caused U.S. insurance regulators to reevaluate their group supervisory framework.
 Beginning in 2008, in the NAIC Solvency Modernization Initiative (SMI), U.S. insurance regulators reviewed lessons learned from the financial crisis, and, specifically, studied AIG and the potential impact of non-insurance operations on insurance companies in the same group.
 Through SMI, U.S. insurance regulators are devising plans for revisions to group supervision, maintaining the “walls” but enhancing the “windows” of the system.
 The concepts addressed in the enhanced “windows and walls” approach include communication between regulators and supervisory colleges, access to and collection of information from groups, enforcement measures and group capital assessment.

-The lessons about group supervision are lessons insurance supervisors all over the world have learned.
-It is an element of the European Union’s Solvency II Directive and is being discussed at the International Association of Insurance Supervisors (IAIS).
-As part of the enhancement to international supervisory cooperation and coordination, U.S. insurance regulators are working with the IAIS on a number of work streams.
-The IAIS has been focused on improving group supervision internationally through three main initiatives: standard setting, the Supervisory Forum, and ComFrame (Common Framework for the Supervision of Internationally Active Insurance Groups).
-U.S. regulators have been, and continue to be, actively engaged in all of these initiatives.
+Status: Lessons about group supervision are lessons insurance supervisors worldwide have learned and are applying through ongoing work domestically and at the International Association of Insurance Supervisors (IAIS).
+As part of enhancements to international supervisory cooperation and coordination, U.S. insurance regulators are working with IAIS on improving group supervision internationally through three main initiatives: